 [Read my full review of Chase Sapphire Preferred]

-4 Ways the card_name Earns Southwest Points
+4 Ways the Chase Sapphire Preferred Card Earns Southwest Points

 Now, let’s delve into how this card can earn you even MORE Southwest points!

-1. 60,000-Point Bonus Offer
+1. Bonus Offer

-Meet that minimum spend by paying ordinary expenses you’d be paying anyway (don’t go into debt for any reason, because then this is no longer a good deal!!).
+Meet that minimum spend by paying ordinary expenses you’d be paying anyway (don’t go into debt for any reason, because then this is no longer a good deal!).

 [11 Creative Ways to Meet a Minimum Spend]